+Breaches will be dealt with in line with the school behaviour policy (for pupils) or code of conduct/handbook (for staff).
 See the social media section later in this document for rules and expectations of behaviour for children and adults in the St John's Upper Holloway community.
-These are also governed by school Acceptable Use Policies.